Research

 Biodiversity and Conservation in the Sea of Cortez (Gulf of California)

 The accumulation of species diversity since the Gulf’s opening ~6 million years ago has produced one of the most biologically rich marine regions on earth.
 The coastlines, offshore benthic regions, and pelagic waters of the Gulf are famous for supporting not only an extraordinary biological diversity but also exceptionally high productivity and large populations of marine taxa: invertebrates, fishes, cetaceans, sea turtles, and birds.
-Its 6000 recorded animal species is estimated to represent about 70 percent of the actual (total) faunal diversity lurking in its rich waters.
-So productive are the Gulf’s waters that about half of Mexico’s total fisheries production comes from this region.
+Its 6000+ recorded animal species is estimated to represent about 70 percent of the actual (total) faunal diversity lurking in its rich waters.
+So productive are the Gulf’s waters that over half of Mexico’s total fisheries production comes from this region.
 However, this biodiversity is threatened.
 Much of the Sonora-Sinaloa coast has been heavily impacted by “development” (urbanization, marina construction, coastal agriculture and aquaculture, etc.) and by over-collecting of marine life by both residents and tourists.
-The Sonora-Sinaloa coastline now harbors but a pale shadow of their former diversity.
+The Sonora-Sinaloa coastline now harbors but a pale shadow of its former diversity.
 It is human nature for tourists to pick up creatures found along the shore and to take them as souvenirs, but every time this happens a piece of the food web disappears, and today millions of souvenir seekers carry away tidepool animals every year.
-Also of critical concern today is the continued use of industrial shrimp trawls that destroy the benthos and, in the Northern Gulf, annually capture thousands of juvenile totoaba.
-Also of critical concern is the impact of poorly regulated shrimp farm development in or adjacent to wetlands throughout the Gulf.
+Also of critical concern is the continued use of industrial shrimp trawls that destroy the benthos and, in the Northern Gulf, annually capture thousands of juvenile totoaba.
+Also of concern is the impact of poorly regulated shrimp farm development in or adjacent to wetlands in Sonora, Sinaloa, and Nayarit.
 Over-fishing and use of long-lines and gillnets are also extracting huge numbers of fish, seabirds, turtles, and marine mammals from the waters of the Gulf.
 In the Northern Gulf, illegal gillnetting of totoaba (for their swim bladders, for the Chinese market) is driving the endangered vaquita porpoise to extinction.
 However, the islands and the Baja California Peninsula have fared better and these remain strongholds of biological diversity.
-Aside from poor fisheries management, the Northern Gulf continues to sustain a high productivity and healthy ecosystem.
-I have worked in the Sea of Cortez for nearly 50 years and the changes I have seen have been dramatic.
-I continue to undertake research and work with non-profits and government agencies in Mexico to help the conservation movement that is now making serious advances to protect the Sea of Cortez.
-For my own research papers on this subject see the “Papers” page, for a bibliography of key papers/books on the Sea of Cortez (periodically updated), click here (Gulf Bibliography.pdf).
-For a history of name use for the Gulf of California, click here Names for Sea of Cortez.pdfTo access the Macrofauna Golfo on-line invertebrate database, click hereFOR MORE INFORMATION ON THE SEA OF CORTEZ, click here.
+Aside from poor fisheries management, the Northern Gulf continues to sustain a high productivity and relatively healthy ecosystem.
+However, I have worked in the Sea of Cortez for nearly 50 years and the changes I have seen have been dramatic.
+I continue to undertake research and work with non-profits, government agencies, and UNESCO in Mexico to help the conservation movement that is now making serious advances to protect the Sea of Cortez.
+For my own research papers on this subject see the “Papers” page on this website, for a bibliography of key papers/books on the Sea of Cortez (periodically updated), click here (Gulf Bibliography.pdf).
+For a history of name use for the Gulf of California, click here Names for Sea of Cortez.pdf.
+To access the Macrofauna Golfo on-line invertebrate database, click here.
+FOR MORE INFORMATION ON THE SEA OF CORTEZ, click here.

-I currently have two active research programs:
+I currently have three active research programs:

 • Biodiversity and Conservation in the Sea of Cortez (Gulf of California)